nuuuwan/news_lk3_data/README.md

 *2024-02-27 08:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/97556/gunshots-fired-into-air-near-tourist-hotel-in-wellawatta) · `en`

-Two persons on a motorcycle have fled after shooting into the air in front of a tourist beach hotel in Wellawatte.
+Two men who had arrived on a motorcycle have fled after shooting into the air in front of a tourist beach hotel in Wellawatte.

-The police have initiated an investigation into the incident, the police spokesman said.
+According to the police spokesman, the gunmen have used a T-56 firearm.

 ◼️